Immunotherapies provide new hope for lung cancer patients

 The American Cancer Society projects about 234,030 new cases of lung cancer will be diagnosed in the U.S. this year, and about 154,050 Americans will die from it.

-Donna Fernandez of Rowlette, Texas is alive thanks to immune therapy for her lung cancer.
-She was diagnosed with stage 4 lung cancer at age 59 and thought she was doomed because her father died of lung cancer.
+Donna Fernandez of Rowlett, Texas, is alive thanks to immune therapy for her lung cancer.
+She was diagnosed with stage 4 lung cancer at age 59 and thought she was doomed because her father had died of lung cancer.

 Fernandez, 64, tried chemo and hated it.
 “Chemo is not for the faint of heart,” she told NBC News.